Explore South Korea on Foot

 • Enjoy a traditional tea ceremony with monks

-• Hike through National Parks over multiple days through forests, mountains and remote villages
+• Hike through national parks over multiple days through forests, mountains and remote villages

 Explore some of South Korea’s most spectacular natural wilds and embrace traditional culture as you venture through impressive national parks amongst the changing autumn colours.